xmartlabs/node-template/README.md

 * Install packages with `npm install`
 * Create a new `.env` file using the `.env.example` as an example. for that run `$ cp .env.example .env`.
 * Set the variables in the new environment file `.env` you created above.
-* Start the redis container with `docker-compose up redis-server`
+* Start the redis container with `docker compose up redis-server`
 * Start the project with `npm start`

 ## Project structure